Window Functions

 • UNBOUNDED FOLLOWING: The window frame ends with the last row of the partition.

 frame_start cannot be UNBOUNDED FOLLOWING, frame_end cannot be UNBOUNDED PRECEDING, and frame_end cannot be earlier than frame_start.
-For example, RANGE BETWEEN CURRENT ROW AND value PRECEDING is not allowed.
+For example, RANGE BETWEEN CURRENT ROW AND N PRECEDING is not allowed.

 Description: The RANK function is used for generating non-consecutive sequence numbers for the values in each group.
-The same values have the same sequence number.
+The same values have the same rank value but with sequence numbers.

 Return type: bigint